City Rail Link's C6 contract involves diverting a section of the existing Mt Eden stormwater pipe.

 A third shaft at Mt Eden Rd will provide future access to the main via a manhole.

 This work is expected to be completed by autumn 2019.

 2.5m internal diameter

 May/June 2018 Shaft works, followed by pipe-jacking

 Autumn 2019 Expected completion

-In addition to the stormwater realignment, pollutant traps will be installed at Boston and Normandy Roads as part of the stormwater network improvements for Auckland.
+In addition to the stormwater realignment, pollutant traps were being installed at Boston and Normandy Roads as part of the stormwater network improvements for Auckland.
 They will capture large and non-biodegradable waste such as litter and coarse sediment to prevent it reaching waterways.